crossplane-contrib/function-cue-archived/examples/xr/README.md

 The `CUEInput` export `XR` target is utilized to patch the Desired `XR`

-There is no gvk+name matching on XR patching
+There is no name matching on XR patching

-### TODO

-Merging annotations and labels